 This course develops knowledge, skills, and abilities in audio, video, and multimedia production technologies.
 Students will participate in hands-on production-oriented activities and projects.
 Students will learn concepts, vocabulary, skills and processes related to multimedia production.

-NOTE: It is strongly recommended that students have their own digital camera and/or camcorder.
+NOTE: It is strongly recommended that students have their own digital camera.
+Students who register for this class will also have access to Adobe